scssyworks/silkrouter/README.md

 # What's new?

-Silk router uses the new `Observer` pattern compared to `EventEmitter` pattern in previous versions.
+Silk router uses the `Observer` pattern instead of `EventEmitter` pattern used in previous versions.
 Almost 80% of the code has been re-written.
-You can use a bunch of operators provided by `rxjs` and `silkrouter` along with your own.
+You can use a bunch of operators provided by `rxjs` as well as `silkrouter`.
+You can create your own operators if you want.

 # RxJS

 Silk router uses classes such as `Observables` and `Subscription` provided by `rxjs`.
-We do not bundle them to keep file size small.
-You need to install `rxjs` separately.
+RxJS is a peer dependency which means you need to install it separately.

 # How to use Silk router